csc-ubc-okanagan/csc-data-blog/README.md

 2. Run the `options(blogdown.method = "markdown")` command in your Console so that an `.md` file will be automatically generated from your `.RMD` file.

 3. To create a new post on the blog, first create a new `.RMD` file in the `content/post` folder.
-The naming convention should begin with the date (YYY-MM-DD), followed by the article title.
+The naming convention should begin with the date (YYYY-MM-DD), followed by the article title.
 All spaces will be documented with a dash.
 For example, `2023-06-21-Intro-to-Python`.
+Alternatively you can simply call the built-in blogdown function to do this by calling `blogdown::new_post("Your post title")` in the console.
+Note that this automatically creatges the desired (YYYY-MM-DD) naming convention.

 4. The top section of the document should look like this example:
 ```